antiparticle25/genomic_data_solutions/README.md

 **Note:**
 **All sequencing expenditure and cost-related figures presented here are estimations intended solely for comparison purposes and most likely do not accurately reflect actual market expenditures.**

-Taking advantage of public datasets, I have collected **sequencing metadata** estimated to cover approximately 95% of all runs deposited in major repositories from 2016 to 2025. **Cost estimations** were derived using custom formulas tailored to each sequencing platform and—where possible—adjusted for sample preparation methods and inflation or price changes.
-This accounts for **~3 × 10¹⁴ reads, **~30 million runs**, **30 million experiments**.
+Taking advantage of public datasets, I have collected **sequencing metadata** estimated to cover approximately 95% of all runs deposited in major repositories from 2016 to 2025.

+**Cost estimations** were derived using custom formulas tailored to each sequencing platform and—where possible—adjusted for sample preparation methods and inflation or price changes.
+This accounts for **~3 × 10¹⁴ reads**, **~30 million runs**, **30 million experiments**.

 Below are **key plots** highlighting important trends, expenditures, and areas of potential technological disruption: